This oven-baked hake with basil, lime, ginger and garlic is a super healthy and flavour-packed weeknight supper recipe.

 - 250 - 300 g hake or another firm white fish filleted

 - 1 Tbsp lime juice bottled is fine

 - 5 cm piece of fresh ginger grated

 - 1 tbsp fish sauce

 - 2 tbsp ponzu citrus or soya sauce

 - pinch of chilli flakes

-- handful of thai basil leaves (normal would be fine)
+- A handful of Thai basil leaves normal would be fine

 - Place the fillet of hake on top of half of the basil.

 - Mix the marinade and pour over the fish and top with the rest of the basil leaves.